ocaml/ocaml.org/data/planet/szacchiroli/ocaml-311-in-testing.md

 kudos go to the (not so) newbies of the <a href="http://wiki.debian.org/Teams/OCamlTaskForce">Debian OCaml Task Force</a>, and in particular to <em>Stephane Glondu</em> and
 <em>Mehdi Dogguy</em>: they have contributed work to a lot of
-packages and have also developed <a href="http://glondu.net/debian/ocaml_transition_monitor.html">new tools</a> which helped monitoring the transition effectively.</p>
+packages and have also developed <a href="http://glondu.net/debian/ocaml_transition_monitor.html - [404 Not Found]">new
+tools</a> which helped monitoring the transition effectively.</p>
 <p>Keep up the good work.</p>